ShellRechargeSolutionsEU/ocpp/README.md

 There is an example OCPP 1.5-JSON client application in example-json-client/src/main/scala/com/thenewmotion/ocpp/json.
 You can run it like this:

-    sbt "project example-json-client" "run 01234567 ws://localhost:8017/ocppws abcdef1234abcdef1234abcdef1234abcdef1234"
+    sbt "project example-json-client" "run 01234567 ws://localhost:8017/ocppws"

+or with TLS encryption and Basic Auth according to the OCPP 1.6 JSON Implementation Specification:

     sbt "project example-json-client" "run 01234567 wss://test-cn-node-internet.thenewmotion.com/ocppws abcdef1234abcdef1234abcdef1234abcdef1234"

-The charge point id (here 01234567) and the basic auth password (here abcdef...) are combined and converted to binary data before being base64 encoded and passed on to the server.

 ## Acknowledgements